kr-colab/disperseNN2/docs/source/vignette.rst

    :scale: 100 %
    :alt: results_plot

-   Validation results.
+   Validation results after 100 epochs of training.
 True :math:`\sigma` is on the x-axis and predicted values are on the y-axis.
 The dashed line is :math:`x=y`.

 The results show that the training run was successful.
-Specifically, the predictions are near the expected values, meaning there is some signal for dispersal rate.
+Specifically, the predictions are near the expected values, meaning there is some signal for dispersal rate. \
+..
 However, we are currently underestimating towards the larger end of the :math:`\sigma` range.
 This might be alleviated by using (i) a larger training set, (ii) more generatinos spatial, (iii) larger sample size, or (iv) or more SNPs.